Pediatric Neurology Training Opportunities

 Learn more about the Pediatric Child Neurology Residency Program.

-The Children's Hospital of Philadelphia, affiliated with the University of Pennsylvania School of Medicine, offers a one-year and two-year fellowship in Epilepsy.
-The fellowship is designed to prepare for board certification in Epilepsy through the American Board of Psychiatry and Neurology (ABPN).
-The fellowship meets the training requirements established by the American Board of Psychiatry and Neurology and the Accreditation Council for Graduate Medical Education (ACGME).
+The Division of Neurology offers a one-year and two-year fellowship in Pediatric Epilepsy.
+The fellowship operates within our Pediatric Epilepsy Program which includes >15 pediatric epileptologists and electroencephalographers.
+The fellowship prepares trainees for board certification in Epilepsy through the American Board of Psychiatry and Neurology (ABPN) meets the training requirements established by the American Board of Psychiatry and Neurology and the Accreditation Council for Graduate Medical Education (ACGME).

 Learn more about the Epilepsy Fellowship.

 Pediatric Multiple Sclerosis and Related Demyelinating Diseases Fellowship

-The Pediatric Multiple Sclerosis (MS) and related Demyelinating Diseases Fellowship at Children’s Hospital of Philadelphia provides trainees with the necessary knowledge and skills required to provide expert diagnosis and care of children with multiple sclerosis and related conditions, and to develop an appreciation of, and participation in, relevant research initiatives.
+The Division of Neurology offers a one-year fellowship in Pediatric Multiple Sclerosis (MS) and related Demyelinating Diseases.
+The fellowship operates within our Pediatric MS and Demyelinating Disorders Program.
+It provides trainees with the necessary knowledge and skills required to provide expert diagnosis and care of children with multiple sclerosis and related conditions, and to develop an appreciation of, and participation in, relevant research initiatives.

 Learn more about the Multiple Sclerosis and Related Demyelinating Diseases Fellowship.